-- Require multi-factor authentication (MFA) for users who are trying to log in from a non-secure location.
+- Require multi-factor authentication (MFA or two-factor authentication) for users who are trying to log in from a non-secure location.
 MFA requires users to authenticate using not only a password, but also another security factor, like a one-time access code generated from a token device or secure mobile app on their phone.

 A strong MFA solution provides such enhanced security that it helps greatly with CJIS compliance across the board.
 However, it’s important to find an MFA option that’s both convenient and cost-effective.